 Three Nearby Museums:

 - Browse hundreds of fascinating artifacts inside Lincoln Pioneer Village & Museum.
 See a hutch made by Thomas Lincoln, Abraham’s father.
-Then, venture outside to tour 14 Lincoln-era replica cabins.
+Then, venture outside to tour 13 Lincoln-era replica cabins.
 (Be sure to check seasonal hours of operation.)

 - Learn about the magical town of Santa Claus, Indiana, at the Santa Claus Museum & Village.
 While you’re there, pose for a photo in front of the 22-foot-tall Santa statue, explore the historic Santa Claus Church, and write a letter to Santa.